January 17, 2026 (5mo ago)

 // app/api/hello/route.ts

-// Remove the runtime declaration - uses Node.js by default
+// Remove the runtime declaration — Node.js is the default

 export async function GET() {